DASSL/ClassDB/docs/Home.md

 ## Documentation

-The documentation for the version of ClassDB in development is on this Wiki:
+The documentation for the [latest release](https://github.com/DASSL/ClassDB/releases/latest) of ClassDB is on this site:
 * [Table of contents](Table-of-Contents)
 * [Quick Start](Introduction#quick-start)
 * [Credits](Credits)

-The documentation for the [latest release](https://github.com/DASSL/ClassDB/releases/latest) is on the [ClassDB web site](https://dassl.github.io/ClassDB/).
+The documentation for the version in development is on the [ClassDB Wiki](https://github.com/DASSL/ClassDB/wiki).

 ## Contributing